AutomateThePlanet/Meissa-Documentation/docs/common-challenges-running-tests-in-parallel.md

 }
 {% endhighlight %}

-## Video Recording and Screenshots ##
+## Video Recording ##
 Another UI tests related challenge was that, if you run multiple browsers on a single machine, the video recording of the tests become useless.
 We have such capability in our automation framework for locating problems easier.
-The same is valid for taking screenshots for some drivers that take screenshots of the entire desktop instead of the browser tab.
 ### Solution ###
 In my opinion, running multiple browsers on single machine brings more problems than benefits.
 So, in our company, we prefer to execute the tests on more agents on one browser at a time.

+## Screenshots ##
+ The same is valid for taking screenshots for some drivers that take screenshots of the entire desktop instead of the browser tab.
+### Solution ###
-Also, instead of making screenshots with WebDriver, we use JavaScript to create full page screenshots, which means, even if we use multiple browsers on a machine, we would be able to make them.
+Instead of making screenshots with WebDriver, we use JavaScript to create full page screenshots, which means, even if we use multiple browsers on a machine, we would be able to make them.
 ## Change Port on WebDriver Initialization ##
 Another problem we faced trying to run our UI tests in parallel on a single machine was that not all drivers get a free port on initialization.
 If you attempt to create the driver a second time before disposing of the first one, it tells you that the port is already in use.
 The same may happen if you use proxies.
 ### Solution ###